reapp/reapp-ui/README.md

   /mixins
     All mixins (used internally and externally) /stores
-    Internal: should be removable once parent-based contexts are implemented in React /themes
+    Internal: should be removable once parent-based contexts are in React /themes
     Theme files users can require
 ```